jim-schwoebel/allie/production/readme.md

 ## Production directory

 From the command line, generate relevant repository for a trained machine learning model.

-This assumes a standard feature array (for now), but it is expected we can adapt this to the future schema presented in this repository.
+Note that this assumes a standard audio feature array (for now), but it is expected we can adapt this to the future schema presented in this repository (to accomodate video, text, image, and csv types - and other audio feature embeddings).

+## Settings.json

+If you set create_YAML == True, the production folder will automatically generate a production-ready repository from the model.py script.
+This is the easiest way to spin up new models into production.

 ## How to call from command line